 Research

 My dissertation, "Attitudes & Ideologies Surrounding ʻŌlelo Hawaiʻi: A Qualitative Study", investigated the negative notions and emotional reactions we as Hawaiians or non-Hawaiian allies carry toward our heritage language.
-The main research question I endeavor to wish to help us understand more deeply is the role of intergenerational and historical trauma in the movement to revitalize, reclaim, and normalize ʻōlelo Hawaiʻi.
+The main research question I interrogate more deeply is the role of intergenerational and historical trauma in the movement to revitalize, reclaim, and normalize ʻōlelo Hawaiʻi.
 My methods involved a mixed approach, combining sociolinguistic interviews and thematic analysis.
 A copy of my dissertation is downloadable below.

 Download my dissertation